Jeremy Reed: Professional career

 In December 2008, he was traded to the New York Mets along with J. J. Putz and Sean Green in a three-team trade.
 Since many of the Mets major players on their 25-man roster were injured for most of 2009, he was given the ability to play a majority of the season in the majors in right field or at 1st base.
 He was non-tendered at the end of the 2009 season, making him a free agent.

 On January 19, 2010, Reed signed a minor league deal with the Toronto Blue Jays with an invite to 2010 spring training.
 While he did not make the team out of spring training, Reed was called up to the major league roster on April 12.
 On July 2, Reed was outrighted to Triple-A Las Vegas by Toronto and became a free agent after refusing the assignment.
 On July 14, Reed was signed by the Chicago White Sox and assigned to the Triple-A Charlotte Knights.

 Reed signed a minor league contract with a spring training invite for the Milwaukee Brewers on January 21, 2011.
 The Brewers purchased his contract at the end of spring training and added him to the major league roster.
 He was designated for assignment on April 11, to make room on the 25-man roster for Jonathan Lucroy.
 He was traded to the Minnesota Twins on June 2 for future considerations.
 He was assigned to the Triple-A Rochester Red Wings.
 On October 11, he elected free agency.

 On January 10, 2013, he signed a minor league contract with a spring training invite with the Arizona Diamondbacks.

 Coaching career

 Reed retired before 2013 spring training and was named minor league hitting coordinator for the Milwaukee Brewers for the 2014 season.

 He served as the Los Angeles Angels minor league hitting coordinator from 2017 to 2018.
 In November 2018, he was promoted by the Angels to be their major league hitting coach.
-He was let go after the 2022 season.
+Reed was ejected for the first time in his major league career on April 12, 2022, for arguing a check swing call on Matt Duffy.
+He was let go by the Angels after the 2022 season.